bengadbois/pewpew/README.md

 - IPV6 support
 - Tons of command line and/or config file options (arbitrary headers, cookies, User-Agent, timeouts, ignore SSL certs, HTTP authentication, Keep-Alive, DNS prefetch, and more)

-## Status
-Pewpew is under active development.
-Since Pewpew is pre-1.0, minor version changes may be breaking.
-Tagged releases should be stable.
-Versioning follows [SemVer](http://semver.org/).

 ## Installing
 Pre-compiled binaries for Windows, Mac, Linux, and BSD are available on [Releases](https://github.com/bengadbois/pewpew/releases).